eclipsesource/tabris-plugin-calendar/README.md

  * tabris-android

-## Development
+## Development of the widget

-While not required by the cordova build, this repository provides a `project` folder that contains platform specific development artifacts.
-These artifacts allow to more easily consume the native source code in the corresponding development environment.
+While not required by the consumer or the widget, this repository provides a `project` folder that contains platform specific development artifacts.
+These artifacts allow to more easily consume the native source code when developing the native parts of the widget.

 ### Android